keithc2/RoboND-Rover-Project/README.md

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results!
 Make a note of your simulator settings in your writeup when you submit the project.**

+Writeup

+0. Screen Resolution and Quality
+  1152 x 720 with Good Quality

+1. Description of perception_step()
+  Given an image from the Rover (front) I created a source matrix and a destination matrix and warped it to a top-down view, using the getPerspectiveTransform() function.
+I then applied a color threshold for the obstacles that the Rover would come across, the rock samples it was tasked to find and the navigable terrain that is available.
+After, I updated the world map and plotted live information of what the rover saw - what it considered terrain, obstacles etc...
+Finally I updated Rover.nav_angles and Rover.nav_dists according to the image provided and repeated with the next image.

+2. Description of decision_step()
+  I added an extra condition where it compares the length of Rover.nav_dists and Rover.stop_forward and if len(Rover.nav_dists) >=, the steer with an average between -15 & 15 degrees.
+  I also check if the rover throttle is 0.2 & Rover.vel is 0 - the rover is stuck on a rock - then brake and turn -15 degrees.